MatthewDolder/final_project/README.md

 | ![figure 4.
 Bonus and Other Outlier](/final_project/figure4.svg) | ![figure 6.
 Bonus and Other Outlier Gone](/final_project/figure6.svg) |
 | ![figure 8. ratio_from Outlier](/final_project/figure8.svg) | ![figure 9. ratio_from Outlier Gone](/final_project/figure9.svg) |

+I abandoned these and returned to the full dataset minus 'TOTAL'

 ## Features
 I created a CSV export to view the data.
 I tried filtering, sorting, and some basic calculations in XLS.
 I didn't come to any conclusions this way, but it was handy to familiarize myself with the data.